Overview

 branch as your production branch.
 Any development branch can be promoted to production.

-Once you are satisfied with the changes you've made to your development branch, you can promote it to production.
-Going forward, you can continue to make new development branches off of this production branch whenever you need to make a schema change.
+Once you are satisfied with the changes you've made to a given development branch, you can promote it to production.
+Going forward, you can continue to make new development branches off of this production branch to experiment with changes as needed.

 A branch can be promoted from the branch overview page in the PlanetScale app or by using the PlanetScale CLI, as shown below: